 Dear Western District Members,

+Thank you for your support!
 Our goals for this year are to continue to increase member involvement at district business meetings, increase the use of district website as resource for our members, and increase membership at our district level.
-At our last District meeting we discussed a lot of topics; one of which was hosting a Local Workshop.
+At our last District meeting we discussed a lot of topics; including: ACES Day, legislative news, next years State Convention, the dance, and even next years Mid-State.
+We even discussed hosting a Local Workshop.
 We'd love to hear from you and perhaps even host a workshop at your school.
 Join us at our next business meeting and see the opportunities IAHPERD offers.
-Our next meeting will be tonight - Tuesday April 10th @ Gem City in Quincy.
+Our next meeting will be Tuesday September 18th @ Leo's Pizza in Jacksonville.

 I'm really excited to serve as President and looking forward to a great year.
-I'm looking forward to meeting you - again; our next business meeting is tonight Tuesday, February 20th in Quincy.
+I'm looking forward to meeting you - again; our next business meeting is Tuesday, September 18th in Jacksonville.
 Thank you for all your support!

 IAHPERD Western District President